 The mineral deposit type mined at the TRM property is bituminous coal.
 The primary coal-bearing strata is of Carboniferous age, in the Pennsylvanian system.
-Coal thickness (including the rider) varies slightly throughout the area, ranging from about 3 feet to over 7 feet, though both of these thickness extremes are anomalous.

 The geologic model developed to explore the reserve is a bedded sedimentary deposit model.
 This is generally described as a continuous, non-complex, typical cyclothem sequence that follows a bedded sedimentary sequence.
 The geology continues to be verified by an extensive drilling program.